Google Opinion Rewards

-Google Opinion Rewards is a rewards-based program developed by Google.
+Google Opinion Rewards is a loyalty program developed by Google.
 It was initially launched as a survey mobile app for Android and iOS developed by Google.
 The app allows users to answer surveys and earn rewards.
 On Android, users earn Google Play credits which can be redeemed by buying paid apps from Google Play.
 On iOS, users are paid via PayPal.
 Users in the available countries who are over 18 years old are eligible.
 Google Opinion Rewards works with Google Surveys, market researchers make the survey through Google Surveys and answers are received through Google Opinion Rewards by app users.
 This process provides surveyors with a large pool of surveyees quickly.
 This "fast and easy" surveying process has been criticized due to contention over the validity of results as well as concern over the privacy and security of the app users' data.

 History

+In November 2013, the app was initially launched for Android users in US.

 In April 2014, the app was made available in Australia, Canada and the UK.
 The first time the app has been available outside the US.

+In August 2014, the app was made available to Germany and Netherlands.

+In September 2014, the app was made available to Italy and Japan.

+In June 2015, the app was made available to Mexico and Brazil.

+In November 2015, the app was made available in Spain.

+In May 2016, the app was made available to Denmark, Norway and Sweden.

+In September 2016, the app was made available in France.

-In December 2016, Google made the app available in Switzerland.
+In December 2016, the app was made available to Switzerland and Austria.

-In May 2017, Google extended the app's availability to India, Singapore, and Turkey.
+In May 2017, the app was made available to India, Singapore and Turkey.

+In October 2017, the app was launched for iOS users.

+In November 2017, the app was made available to Belgium and New Zealand.

 In May 2018, Google announced it would incorporate Cross Media Panel, another one of its rewards-based programs, into the Google Opinion Rewards program.

-In December 2019, Google made the app available to Taiwan.
+In December 2019, the app was made available in Taiwan.

-In January 2020, Google made the app available to Poland, Chile, Malaysia, Hong Kong, Austria, Belgium, Brazil, Canada, Denmark, France, Germany, Italy, Japan, Mexico, Netherlands, New Zealand, Norway, Spain, Sweden and United Arab Emirates.
+In January 2020, the app was made available to Poland, Chile and United Arab Emirates.

+In April 2020, the app was made available to Hong Kong and Malaysia.

+In June 2020, the app was reached 50 million downloads on Google Play.

 In November 2020, the app was made available in Thailand.

+In July 2021, the app was made available to Czech Republic, Indonesia, Ireland, Russia and South Korea.

+In March 2022, the app was made available to Colombia, Finland, Hungary, South Africa and Vietnam.

+In September 2024, the app was reached 100 million downloads on Google Play.

-The app is currently available for download in 34 countries.
+The app is currently available for download in 39 countries.